 Some things cannot be undone, but it is feels good to imagine that they could.
 I was listening to Slaughterhouse Five by Kurt Vonnegut.
 It had been some time since I read the book.
 I recently downloaded the book from Overdrive.

-While I was listening to the book, I hadn't realized that the sequence of the book had been altered.
-The book is divided into six one-hour parts.
+While I was listening, I hadn't realized that the sequence of the book had been altered.
+The audiobook is divided into six one-hour parts.
 As I listened, I actually heard part six instead of part three.
-It is a coincidence that this happened since the book itself are snippets of the main character, Billy Pilgrim, slipping back and forth through different times of his life.
+It is a coincidence that this happened, since the book itself is snippets of the main character, Billy Pilgrim, slipping back and forth through different times of his life.
 He becomes "unstuck in time."
 Time interpreted in the book is one in which we are all stuck, like flies in amber.
 By listening to the book out of order, it was like becoming unstuck.

 It becomes important because in the "middle" of the book there is commentary by the author with a war buddy, much in the same light as the author in the book discussing Billy Pilgrim.
 More importantly, there was a song on the audiobook.
 I could not find this song anywhere, but it seemed to enchant me.
 It speaks to me at a time in my life when I need to hear the idea of undoing something.
 The reference specifically is one of war.
 But, the general theme is that instead of destroying something, or having something destroyed, something becomes restored.
 I am posting the song with this famous quote from Slaughterhouse Five.